 didanosine (ddi) solution - oral, Videx (cont.)

-USES: This drug is used in combination with other medications to help control your HIV infection, thereby improving your quality of life.
-It also lowers your risk of getting HIV complications (such as new infections, cancer).
-Didanosine belongs to a class of drugs known as nucleoside reverse transcriptase inhibitors-NRTI.Didanosine is not a cure for HIV and it does not prevent the spread of HIV to others through sexual contact or blood contamination (such as sharing used needles).OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
-Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This medication may also be used to prevent HIV infection after contact with the virus.
+USES: This drug is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
+Didanosine belongs to a class of drugs known as nucleoside reverse transcriptase inhibitors-NRTI.Didanosine is not a cure for HIV infection.
+To decrease your risk of spreading HIV disease to others, do all of the following: (1) continue to take all HIV medications exactly as prescribed by your doctor, (2) always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity, and (3) do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
+Consult your doctor or pharmacist for more details.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
+Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This medication may also be used in combination with other HIV medications to reduce the risk of getting HIV infection after contact with the virus.
+Consult your doctor for more details.

 Report Problems to the Food and Drug Administration